michael-hartmann/caps/docs/manual/manual.rst

   \epsilon(\mathrm{i}\xi) = 1+\frac{\omega_\mathrm{P}^2}{\xi(\xi+\gamma)},
   :label: durde_model

 and for materials with a user-defined dielectric function.
+Both objects, sphere and plate, are assumed to consist of the same material.

 The plasma model allows to account for high-frequency transparency of the material and is characterized by the plasma frequency :math:`\omega_\mathrm{P}`